nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 ---

 I talked to Dr. Yibing Zhang yesterday for questions about PCA and clustering methods.
 I got the thought about the proper ways to display the results and using parameters to evaluate the clustering.
 I am thinking the way to pile up the exon data into a gene level.
 Since they are genetic distances so can we simply add them all together?

+---

+No. The idea that add up the genetic distance won't work because not all of them have all the exons of one gene (actually normally very few of them have).
+I will go back to use the genetic distance by site but I need to think about a nice and neat way to merge the distance from all exons.

+Another thing is to evaluate the merged gene PCA results (or the clustering) by the false positives and false negatives.
+Although we need to eyeball the PCA/K-means results but we also need to have a statistic support to decide which are our candidate gene by controlling the false rate.